Estimations by stable motions and applications: Abstract

 \section{Abstract}

-We propose a nonparametric parameter estimation of confidence intervals when the underlying has large or infinite variance.
-We explain the method by a simple numerical example and provide an application to estimate the coupling strength in neuronal networks.
+We propose a family of confidence intervals for nonparametric moment estimators if the observations have large or infinite variances.
+The theoretical underpinnings which guarantee the soundness of the method are demonstrated.
+Extensive numerical simulations show its superiority over bootstrap and normal approximation and its wide applicability.
+Finally, a confidence interval to estimate the coupling strength in neuronal networks is proposed.